ahmedrazasahoo/pair-badge/NOTES.md

 authentication from the co-author, so pairing never requires anyone to hand over a token.
 If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.

+A `Co-authored-by:` trailer is plain text in a commit message.
+It needs no authentication from the co-author, so pairing never requires anyone to hand over a token.
+If a token does get shared, revoke it at https://github.com/settings/tokens and issue a fresh one.